 In honor of the big day, we’ve compiled a list of the biggest Fourth of July celebrations and most fun things to do in the Smokies.

 Many of the following events are free, but some events require tickets and reservations.
-Book as early as possible.
+In those cases, book as early as possible.
 Space is often limited.

 If you have an event that you’d like to add to our list, contact us.